LevInteractive/product-calculator/README.md

 * Pay attention to the dot files in the root of the project.
 * Bonus points for unit testing.
 * Bonus points if it works offline.
+* Bonus points if you give suggestions to make this evaluation better.

 ## Getting Started